Grantchester church

 Green Man, music and so on

-The Green Man was a typical British Pub, with pub grub, ales and live music on weekends.
-Unfortunately, it has been closed since January 2020, but it is expected that it soon will re-open under a different name.
+Green Man was a typical British Pub, with pub grub, ales and live music on weekends.

 Orchard Tea Garden for afternoon tea